What Saudi Arabia's Energy Shake-Up Says About Its Oil Plans

 Higher prices would boost the value of the state-owned oil giant, Saudi Aramco.
 The crown prince is looking to sell off shares in Aramco, the world's most profitable company, in an initial public offering to help fund his vision for the kingdom and its economy.

-The former energy minister, Khalid al-Falif, began to fall from favor more than a week ago when he replaced as chairman of Saudi Aramco with a Yasir al-Rumayyan.
+The former energy minister, Khalid al-Falih, began to fall from favor more than a week ago when he was replaced as chairman of Saudi Aramco by Yasir al-Rumayyan.
 Rumayyan is a close ally of the crown prince who for three years has run the country's Public Investment Fund, a sovereign wealth fund with $320 billion worth of assets.

 Ellen Wald, the author of Saudi Inc., a history of the Saudi Energy industry and Aramco, says the move to replace Falih with a close associate of the crown prince was widely viewed as a step toward the IPO.